Dr-Gigavolt/dbus-aggregate-batteries/README.md

 Calculation of own charge/discharge parameters:

 - The max. charge voltage is either set to (CHARGE_VOLTAGE * Nr. of cells) or is limited in order not to exceed the MAX_CELL_VOLTAGE.
 This avoids emergency disconnecting the battery by its BMS.
-- The MaxChargeCurrent is reduced from MAX_CHARGE_CURRENT to MAX_CHARGE_CURRENT_ABOVE_CV1 when the first cell reaches CV1 and further reduced to MAX_CHARGE_CURRENT_ABOVE_CV2 when the first cell reaches CV2.
-- The MaxDischargeCurrent is reduced from MAX_DISCHARGE_CURRENT to zero if the battery voltage falls down to (DISCHARGE_VOLTAGE * Nr. of cells) or the first cell falls down to MIN_CELL_VOLTAGE.
+The limited charge voltage is calculated by subtracting the sum of all cell overvoltages (above MAX_CELL_VOLTAGE) and a margin VOLTAGE_SET_PRECISION from the sum of all cell voltages.
+This is done for all batteries and the minimum is taken.
+- The MaxChargeCurrent and MaxDischargeCurrent are linear interpolated between given points in lists (see settings.py for details).

 The charge or discharge current is set to zero if at least one BMS is blocking charge or discharge respectively.
+Here is a trouble with the commit #393 of SerialBattery - the blocking charge/discharge is set always by the SerialBattery driver, even if everything in config is set false - the state of the BMS-es is not forwarded any more.
+To avoid it (if you wish to use OWN_CHARGE_PARAMETERS = True) the setting of SerialBattery must be more liberal then the setting of AggregateBatteries.

 Logging file:
 ./service/aggregatebatteries.log

-Known issue:
-- the last data from dbus-serialbattery driver remain on Dbus if the connection is interrupted.
-Therefore AggregateBatteries cannot recognize it as well.